You've now worked with

 match the regular expression for that path.
 Note that the path doesn't need to

 actually work.
-For example, we'll get the help below for accessing
+For example, you'll get the help below for accessing

-aws/creds/my-non-existent-role, even though we never created the role:
+aws/creds/my-non-existent-role, even though you never created the role:

 $ vault path-help aws/creds/my-non-existent-role Request: creds/my-non-existent-role Matching Route: ^creds/(?P<name>\w(([\w-.]+)?\w)?)$ Generate an access key pair for a specific role. ### PARAMETERS name (string) Name of the role ### DESCRIPTION This path will generate a new, never before used key pair for accessing AWS.
 The IAM policy used to back this key pair will be the "name" parameter.
 For example, if this backend is mounted at "aws", then "aws/creds/deploy" would generate access keys for the "deploy" role.
 The access keys will have a lease associated with them.
 The access keys can be revoked by using the lease ID.

-Within a path, we are given the parameters that this path requires.
+Within a path, you are given the parameters that this path requires.
 Some

 parameters come from the route itself.
 In this case, the